bubdm/etlbox.docu/ETLBoxDocu/articles/transformations/lookup_data.md

     });
 ```

-Beside the fact the we should a parameterized query (which SqlTask also supports), this would work as expected.
+Beside the fact the we it would be better to use a parameterized query (which SqlTask also supports), this would work as expected.
 For every row, the row transformation would call a SELECT on the database and find the corresponding customer id.
-Thought this would work with small amount of data, this can become a bottleneck the more data we trying to send this transformation.
-Even with a very fast responding database this will always take some milliseconds longer than accessing the data directly in memory.
+Though this would work with small amount of data, this can become a bottleneck the more data we trying to send through this transformation.
+Even with a very fast responding database this will won't give you the desired performance, as the time to connect and retrieve the data will sum up.

 #### Loading the data into memory

 If we would replace the SELECT statement in the example above with something that directly accesses a list in memory, this would be much faster.
-This is what the lookup does: it load any kind of ETLBox source (e.g. a `DbSource`, `CsvSource`, `JsonSource`...) into a in-memory list.
+This is what the lookup does: it loads any kind of ETLBox source (e.g. a `DbSource`, `CsvSource`, `JsonSource`...) into a in-memory list.
 This is then accessible in the lookup transformation, which is the similar to the row transformation.

 Let's create a DbSource, so that we can pass our customer table to the Lookup.